foxhoundsk/foxhoundsk.github.io/content/posts/mdb/multi-dimentional-body-cleanse.md

 > Resonate with The Divine Source (3 times), I channel the light of lucent clear and the light of cyōng nuǎn to my Multi-dimensional body, clean all the black magic, viruses, negative energy, cut off the negative connections, GaNaKuKu, GaNaKuKu, GaNaKuKu...

-Few minutes later, you may get distracted by other things, you can re-cast the decree to maintain the effectiveness.
+A few minutes later, you may get distracted by other things, you can re-cast the decree to maintain the effectiveness.
 Repeat the decree until you're feeling good.

 If you don't feel recovered after a long-term cleaning, you have to check, for example, whether you have bad connection to other beings, accessories that are in bad Multi-dimensional body state, which can be the collector of negative energy.